2024 SEASON

 August 29.
 GLOBAL | LOCAL.
 Lady Moon & the Eclipse and Kendra McKinley.
 Multicultural music collective Lady Moon & The Eclipse layers their soaring vocal textures over contemporary R&B and Afrobeat-influenced rhythms to deliver “celestial magic” (The Berkshire Edge) from Ngonda Badila’s honeyed vocals, backup singers Ntangou Badila, Nkoula Badila, and Aatifa Drayton, Arlen Hart on piano, Ken Reichl on drums, and Jonathan Camuzo on electric bass.
 The music ranges over an eclectic palette of musical genres that includes jazz, soul, rock, and house.

-OCTOBER 5.
+October 5.
 GLOBAL | LOCAL.
 Half Waif and Elori Saxl.
 Chatham-based singer, songwriter, and producer Nandi Rose, who records and performs internationally as Half Waif, premieres a brand new work—a collection of songs focusing on themes of fertility and pregnancy loss, motherhood, mortality, and the role of nature in healing.
-Ghent-based composer and filmmaker Elori Saxl, whose music is “more serene than Steve Reich, more textured than Philip Glass” (Jayson Greene, Pitchfork) combines the rich resonances of experimental electronics and traditional chamber orchestration.
+Hudson Valley-based composer and filmmaker Elori Saxl, whose music is “more serene than Steve Reich, more textured than Philip Glass” (Jayson Greene, Pitchfork) combines the rich resonances of experimental electronics and traditional chamber orchestration.

 MAY–OCTOBER, ONGOING